-- iii.
-A CNSI Training Certificate that indicates that training has been completed via the Department of Commerce's CNSI training. - b.
-If the prime contractor awards a subcontract that requires access to CNSI, the Contracting Officer Representative should ensure a DD-254 is completed by the prime contractor and submit it to the ISP.
+- i.
+Visitor Access Request (VAR) on the contractor's letterhead.7 - ii.
+SF-312, Classified Information Nondisclosure Agreement. - CNSI Training Certificates from the Contractor that indicate that training has been completed via the Department of Commerce's CNSI training. - b.
+If the prime contractor awards a subcontract that requires access to CNSI, the Contracting Officer's Representative must ensure a DD-254 is completed by the prime contractor in NCCS and save a copy to the award file.
+Note: a contract may not be awarded on the basis of a subcontractor or Joint Venture (JV) member's clearance; the prime contractor (i.e. the prime or the JV itself) must carry the facility clearance for the contract.